kakulukia/django-default-project/README.md

 showing off a minimal reactive page featuring chuck norris facts which made me click reload a few dozen times while coding this example app. :P

-Here is a list of whats installed for the frontend (the link point to their docs):
+Here is a list of whats installed for the frontend:

   - [VueJS](https://vuejs.org/v2/guide/) - the base JS framework
   - [ravenJS](https://docs.sentry.io/quickstart/) - error reporting for the frontend